• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Hunger and Woe in the LGBT Community – Myth of Gay Affluence

-Buying into the stereotype that all gay people are rich (or at the very least, upper middle class) is about as accurate as saying that The Real Housewives of Beverly Hills represents all the straight married women in Southern California.
+Buying into the stereotype that all gay people are rich (or, at the very least, upper middle class) is about as accurate as saying that The Real Housewives of Beverly Hills represents all the straight married women in Southern California.
 In fact, the real economic truth about our LGBT community is a sobering one.
 And in this case, the truth hurts.

 The Numbers?

 But wait!
 How can this be?
 Not surprisingly, as a group, we face the same economic challenges as the general populous does.
-But some factors tend to hit our community quite a bit harder.
+However, some factors tend to hit our community quite a bit harder.
 Let’s deconstruct the situation step-by-step:

-– In reality, many in our community are struggling and actually below average in terms of income (i.e. what they earn) and wealth (i.e. what they have.)
-In short, wealth equals security in multiple areas; from food to housing to health care.
+– In reality, many in our community are struggling and actually below average in terms of income (i.e., what they earn) and wealth (i.e., what they have.)
+In short, wealth equals security in multiple areas, from food to housing to health care.
 But those who are slaving away 80 hours a week at minimum wage and live paycheck to paycheck don’t have that security.
 For them, a single, unforeseen event can destabilize their whole precarious existence.

-States rights can mean no rights for Lesbians, Gay, Bisexual and Transgender Americans.
+• State rights can mean no rights for Lesbians, Gay, Bisexual and Transgender Americans.

 – I’m convinced that when a politician says he/she wants an issue to be decided by the states, it’s spineless weenie code for, “I’m actually a raging racist/sexist/homophobe/advocate of firearms in pre-schools but don’t want to go on record explicitly saying it.”
 But everyone knows the true intent of the message, however disingenuous.
-It’s no secret that the only states screaming for states rights are conservative, socially backward ones.
+It’s no secret that the only states screaming for states’ rights are conservative, socially backward ones.
 In the case of LGBT rights on a state level, we lack employment protection against discrimination in 28 of them.* Plus, we don’t have protection from housing discrimination in much of the country either.
 Without these protections, it is very difficult to earn a living, let alone build wealth.

 – In our little urban bubbles, we forget that coming out to one’s family can spell violence, ostracism, and homelessness for so many.
 Statistically, LGBT youth are more likely to be homeless than straight kids**, regardless of whether they ran away or were kicked out.
 Combine homelessness, lack of education and lack of opportunity and three squares a day becomes an unattainable luxury.

 – The long-term cost of living with HIV is still a big concern for significant numbers.
 Thirty years ago, a positive diagnosis was a death sentence.
-Today HIV is a chronic illness that can be managed.
+Today, HIV is a chronic illness that can be managed.
 But even with great insurance, an HIV+ individual still needs to see a doctor more often, take more tests and purchase more prescription drugs.
 All this translates into higher costs.

-Luckily, with the ACA (i.e. Obamacare) fewer people living with HIV find themselves trapped in terrible jobs just to keep their essential, attainable and potentially lifesaving health insurance policies.
+Luckily, with the ACA (i.e., Obamacare,) fewer people living with HIV find themselves trapped in terrible jobs just to keep their essential, attainable and potentially lifesaving health insurance policies.
 But with the latest presidential election and the cadre of ne’er-do-wells who rode in with it come much uncertainty on this front.
-Millions of people (if not hundreds of millions) will be affected by the evisceration of the ACA forcing many to choose, once again, between the drugs they need to live and the food they need to live.
+Millions of people (if not hundreds of millions) will be affected by the evisceration of the ACA, forcing many to choose, once again, between the drugs they need to live and the food they need to live.

-– While I hesitate to enter into a ‘whose pain in worse’ pissing match, I can say with confidence that whatever gays and lesbians experience in terms of the above is a cakewalk compared to the discrimination and outright mistreatment transgender individuals face every day.
+– While I hesitate to enter into a ‘whose pain is worse’ pissing match, I can say with confidence that whatever gays and lesbians experience in terms of the above is a cakewalk compared to the discrimination and outright mistreatment transgender individuals face every day.
 Happy to see shows like Pose (from Ryan Murphy) shining some light on this part of the community.

 Taking action against LGBT hunger

-The question is this; if we are among those lucky enough to lead marvelously privileged gay lives–for whom hunger only signifies discomfort at the end of a six-day juice fast–do we owe it to our impoverished brothers and sisters to help?
-Short answer, yes we do and yes we must.
+The question is this: if we are among those lucky enough to lead marvelously privileged gay lives–for whom hunger only signifies discomfort at the end of a six-day juice fast–do we owe it to our impoverished brothers and sisters to help?
+Short answer: yes, we do, and yes, we must.

-From Aids Crisis to Today
+From the Aids Crisis to Today

 What to do to Support the LGBT Community